solegalli/trainindatablog/_posts/2023-03-13-machine-learning-with-imbalanced-data.md

 author: sole
 description: Methods to improve the performance of models trained on imbalanced datasets.
 excerpt: Methods to improve the performance of models trained on imbalanced datasets.
-categories: [ Feature engineering, Python, Machine learning]
+categories: [Imbalanced data, Python, Machine learning]
 image: assets/images/posts/imbalanced/cover.gif
 ---